KarepeN/Diabetes_Prediction/README.md

 ## MedicalReminder.java
 In this class, As we have to set a reminder for medicines I have used Time Picker class in 25 hour mode and also DateFormat (have done imports)

+## DateTypeConverter.java
+In this class, the methods returns date and time of reminder which is set.

 ## Reminders.java